Holographic beta function in de Sitter space: Introduction

+In de Sitter space, the scale invariance of the infra-red quantum fluctuations may give rise to time dependent effects such as shielding the cosmological constant.
+We suspect that the slow roll of inflaton might arise in quantum gravity without introducing the potential by hand.
+As $(Ht)^n\sim (\log a)^n$ grow during the long cosmic history, we need to resum IR logarithms to all orders in order to demonstrate such a mechanism.
+The renormalization group is one of the most powerful tool to accomplish such a feat .
+In the critical phenomena, the divergence of the correlation length is caused by IR divergences.
+The imporant point is that the only the massless scalar modes play the significant role as explained in Appendix A. We call it $X$ field.
+It is nothing but the curvature perturbation $\zeta$ and has the finite overlap with others $\omega=(\sqrt{3}/4)X,~~h^{00}=h^i_i =2\omega $ .

+The stochastic equations can be solved exactly under Gaussian approximation.
+We have found the 2 types of solutions; (a):UV complete spacetime and (b): inflationary spacetime with the power potentials.
+Inflation theory is a classical gravitational theory.
+It provide a geometrical description of de Sitter like space-time.
+Although we derive GFP from microscopic method, the identical GFP equation follows from the classical thermodynamics in the inflation theory.
+It is because the von-Neumann (entangled) entropy of the two sub-sectors of the Hilbert space agree. $S_A=S_B$.
+Its solution with the ultraviolet fixed point indicates that the Universe starts with the de Sitter expansion near the Planck scale with $\epsilon=0$.
+We argue the inflationary universe subsequently dominates to maximize the entropy.
+The pre-inflation era may be necessary to prepare launching inflation era.

-In order to evaluate the IR logarithmic effects nonperturbatively, we formulate a Fokker Planck equation for the conformal zero (super-horizon) mode of the metric.
-We obtain the $\beta$ function for $g=G_NH^2/\pi$ in a Gaussian approximation which is valid for a small coupling $g$.
-We first sum up the $\log^na$ terms to all orders to find the one-loop running coupling $g=2/\log N$, where $N=\log a$ is the e-folding number.
-We thus take into account the $1/\log^n N$ corrections to cover the backreaction of $g$.
-Since the $\beta$ function is negative, it implies asymptotic freedom of $g$ toward the future \cite{Gross1973,Politzer1973}.
-Furthermore, the $\beta$ function possesses the ultraviolet (UV) fixed point in the past when $g=1/2$.
-This fact indicates that our Universe started with the dS expansion at the Planck scale with a minimal entropy $S=2$ while it has $S=10^{120}$ now.
-Strictly speaking, our approximation is justifiable when the coupling is small.
-Nevertheless, $g=1/2$ might be a small coupling such that this picture might be essentially correct.
+In order to elucidate the IR logarithmic effects nonperturbatively, we formulate a Fokker Planck equation for the conformal zero modes of the metric.
+We obtain the $\beta$ function for dimension-less gravitational coupling $g=G_NH^2/\pi$ in a Gaussian approximation . $G_N$ is the Newton's coupling and $H$ is the Hubble parameter.
+It is valid for a small coupling $g$ in quantum gravity except at the beginning of the Universe.
+We first sum up the $O(\log ^na)$ terms to all orders to identify the one-loop running coupling $g=2/\log N$.
+We next resum the $1/(\log ^nN)$ type corrections to take account of the quantum back-reaction on $g$.
+Since the $\beta$ function turns out to be negative, it implies asymptotic freedom for $g$ toward the future \cite{Gross1973,Politzer1973}.
+Furthermore, the $\beta$ function possesses the ultraviolet (UV) fixed point in the past with the critical coupling $g=1/2$.
+This fact indicates that our Universe begun with the dS expansion near the Planck scale with a minimal entropy.

-We investigate the degrees of freedom at the cosmological horizon, i.e., the dS entropy $S=1/g$.
-Our fundamental postulate is that it is the von Neumann entropy of the conformal zero mode.
-We can derive the $\beta$ function of $g$ without the standard renormalization in the bulk.
-In the holographic approach, we derive it by counting the degrees of freedom at the boundary.
-The stochastic process takes place on the boundary, which reduces $g$ while increases $S$.
-This process is described by the gravitational Fokker-Planck equation.